KoljaB/WhoSpeaks/README.md

 - **split_dataset.py**: This tool divides your input audio into distinct sentences.
 - **convert_wav.py**: Converts the sentence-based MP3 files into WAV format.
 - **speaker_diarize.py**: Heart of WhoSpeaks.
 Categorizes sentences into speaker groups and selects training sentences based on the unique algorithm described above.

+I initially developed this as a personal project, but was astounded by its effectiveness.
+In my first tests it outperformed existing solutions like pyannote audio in both reliability and speed while being the more lightweight approach.
+For me it could be a significant step up in voice diarization capabilities, that's why I've decided to release this rather raw, yet powerful code for others to experiment with.